evanmunro/rddtools/_posts/2016-09-23-updates-coming.md

 which has already made its way to [CRAN](http://cran.r-project.org/package=rddtools).

 Lastly, we are considering renaming the package (though not the functions) to RDDtools, would this be more informative to new users?
-As of yet we do not have a commenting system here, so if you have an opinion on this, please drop me a line on one of the platforms on the right.
+As of yet, we do not have a commenting system here, so if you have an opinion on this, please drop me a line on one of the platforms on the right.